Orange-OpenSource/conllueditor/README.md

 ./bin/conlluedit.sh --rootdir  /path/to/ConlluEditor/gui --compare gold.conllu predicted.conllu 8888
 ```

-The dependency tree of the gold file is shown in gray underneath the tree ofthe file being edited.
+The dependency tree of the gold file is shown in grey underneath the tree of the file being edited.
 The results of some evaluation metrics for the current sentence are presented at the bottom of the header.
 Individual words of the edited file, which differ from the gold file are shown with a red border.
 If the mouse
 hovers over such a word, the corresponding lines from the edited file and the gold file are shown